shanebrunette/yofo/README.md

 ## Demonstration

-Videos of this code being demonstrated on the Toyota Human Service Robot can be found [here]()
+Videos of this code being demonstrated on the Toyota Human Support Robot can be found [here]()

 ## Authors